 Business Support Grant schemes supported by the government have been implemented, with assurance checks being conducted throughout the process.
 A Discretionary Grants scheme has also been introduced to support further businesses and the wider economy.
-The Council was required to process the initial round of grants to support businesses by 30 September 2020.
-A recent package of additional support has been announced and arrangements are being established to enable businesses to apply for this support.

 Funding and logistical consequences of delivering the local government response